WassimTenachi/PhySO/README.md

 Please note that using a CPU typically results in higher performances than when using a GPU.

+## Parallel mode

+1. Free constant optimization

+Parallel constant optimization is enabled if and only if :
+- The system is compatible (checked by `physo.physym.execute.ParallelExeAvailability`).
+- `parallel_mode = True` in the reward computation configuration.
+- `physo.physym.reward.USE_PARALLEL_OPTI_CONST = True`.

-By default, parallelization is used for free constant optimization as it is typically faster.
+By default, both of these are true as parallel mode is typically faster for this task.
-However if you have a batch size $<10k$, due to communication overhead it might be worth it to disable it via:
+However, if you are using a batch size $<10k$, due to communication overhead it might be worth it to disable it for this task via:
 ```
 physo.physym.reward.USE_PARALLEL_OPTI_CONST = False
 ```

+2. Reward computation

+Parallel reward computation is enabled if and only if :
+- The system is compatible (checked by `physo.physym.execute.ParallelExeAvailability`).
+- `parallel_mode = True` in the reward computation configuration.
+- `physo.physym.reward.USE_PARALLEL_EXE = True`.

-Parallelization is not used by default for computing the reward due to communication overhead making it typically slower for such individually inexpensive tasks.
+By default, `physo.physym.reward.USE_PARALLEL_EXE = False`, i.e. parallelization is not used for this task due to communication overhead making it typically slower for such individually inexpensive tasks.
 However, if you are using $>10^6$ data points it tends to be faster, so we recommend enabling it by setting:
 ```
 physo.physym.reward.USE_PARALLEL_EXE = True
 ```

+3. Miscellaneous

+- Efficiency curves (nb. of CPUs vs individual task time) are produced by `execute_UnitTest.py` in a toy case with batch size = 10k and $10^3$ data points.
+- The use of `parallel_mode` can be managed by the configuration of the reward which can be managed through a hyperparameter config files which is handy for running a benchmark on an HPC with a predetermined number of CPUs.

 # Uninstalling
 Uninstalling the package.